joegreene/Spring-2014-CS-Lab--SI-/Week 12/Arrays.md

   datatype identifier[size];
 ```

-What we did above is created an (one-dimensional) __array__ of doubles of size 7.
+What we did above is created an (one-dimensional) __array__ of doubles of size 6.
 The "one-dimensional" part doesn't really matter to us for now (in about two weeks it will), it just means that it's working one way (left to right).
 As this type of array is type double, we are allowed to hold multiple double variables within it.
-When we say size of 7, we mean that we allowed ourselves to have a total of seven doubles inside our array.
+When we say size of 6, we mean that we allowed ourselves to have a total of six doubles inside our array.

 The size is important, especially when we work with initializing arrays.
 We'll begin to understand why this is in the following section.